ar363/stellantis-smart-cockpit/README.md

-# Smart Cockpit (COC-04)
+# Smart Driver Monitoring System

 A real-time driver monitoring and safety system that uses only a laptop webcam to detect drowsiness, distraction, and emotion — then personalizes the cabin accordingly.

 ## Overview

-Smart Cockpit is a three-process architecture (perception, logic, bridge) that captures webcam frames at 12fps, runs MediaPipe-based facial analysis, and drives a live browser dashboard with safety alerts, face recognition, and emotion-based personalization.
+Smart Driver Monitoring System is a three-process architecture (perception, logic, bridge) that captures webcam frames at 12fps, runs MediaPipe-based facial analysis, and drives a live browser dashboard with safety alerts, face recognition, and emotion-based personalization.
 Built for a Stellantis hackathon, it demonstrates how a camera-only system can replicate features found in production ADAS platforms.

 ## Architecture